 Cooked rice will soak up the butter and turn fluffy and soft.

 Preparing Sabzi Govurma (the meat and herbs).

-Wash all the herbs and pat them dry with a towel to remove all water before cooking.
-Chop the herbs (not too finely), but do not mix them together because each herb has a different cooking time and will be added to the meat separately.
-Before chopping the parsley, cilantro and dill, separate the small stems with leafy tops from the hard, lower stems.
+2. Wash all the herbs and pat them dry with a towel to remove all water before cooking.
+Chop the herbs (not too finely), but before chopping the parsley, cilantro and dill, separate the small stems with leafy tops from the hard, lower stems.

 Serve Sabzi Plov on a large plate and garnish with meat and herbs.